Upgrade

 InfluxDB considerations

-Some versions include changes to the InfluxDB schema, meaning that you need to do some manual work in order to upgrade to the new schema.
+Some Butler versions include changes to the InfluxDB schema, meaning that you need to do some manual work in order to upgrade to the new schema.

 The easiest way to do this is to delete the InfluxDB database used by Butler, then let Butler re-create it using the new schema.